7 Steps to Attracting Customers Away From Your Competitors

 One of the most lucrative ways to improve your business is to attract your competitor’s customers to your business.
 Consumers will switch brands and businesses if they can see real value, so you need to give them a pretty good reason to choose your business over your competitors.

 Thorough competitor analysis is the strategic way of developing a clearer picture of what’s happening in the market and giving you a basis to develop your own action plan.
-Follow these steps to make your business irresistible to your competitor’s customers:
+Follow the steps below to make your business irresistible to your competitor’s customers.

 1. Lower your prices

 Simply being the cheapest supplier can be an effective way to attract new customers, but what your business sells will have a major impact on how effective this technique will be.
 If your business sells commodity items such as books, CDs, DVDs etc., which are identical no matter which retailer sells them, consumers will look for the cheapest price.